-Relevancy Score: New KPI to Find Keywords Related to Your App
+Relevancy Score: New KPI to Select Keywords for your App

 When optimizing an app for the App Store or Google Play, you want to find the best keywords possible.
 You may look for keywords with the highest search volumes and the best rankings.
 You could also consider the number of potential installs each keyword would bring to your app.
 However, as the ultimate goal of App Store Optimization is conversion, you should always focus on keywords that are highly relevant to your app.
 Therefore, you need to understand the keywords store visitors typically use when searching for the solution your app provides.